akashmaurya517/rock-paper-sciessors/README.md

 ### I have encoded the class labels for both training and testing data as below
 class Rock → 0

 class paper→ 1

 class scissors → 2

+## How to use.
+1. Run the notebook code generat the data and make the model.
+2. run play_game.py to play the game